Chieh Tsai

 Tucson, AZ 85721

-I’m a PhD student in Electrical & Computer Engineering at the University of Arizona, advised by Prof. Salim Hariri in the Autonomic Computing Laboratory.
+I am a PhD student in Electrical and Computer Engineering at the University of Arizona, advised by Prof. Salim Hariri in the Autonomic Computing Laboratory.